morsimantov/Chat-App-Web-API/README.md

 You need to fill in his username and server.
 You may choose any nickname you want.

-Note: The contact must be a registerd user!
+Note: The contact must be a registered user!

 ![image](https://github.com/morsimantov/Chat-App-Web-API/assets/92635551/07dedcc2-3eea-43b2-987d-588cc43e351a)

 Start chatting!
-Any message you send will be sent to your contact and can be viewd by him as well (and vice versa; the message is sent to the contact's server).
+Any message you send will be sent to your contact and can be viewed by him as well (and vice versa; the message is sent to the contact's server).

 ![image](https://github.com/morsimantov/Chat-App-Web-API/assets/92635551/9746ad75-2237-4d35-916e-b95db54fd70a)